Child Custody & Divorce Resources

 Legal Services of Eastern Michigan

-Serving Bay county.
-This office is open by appointment
+Office is open by appointment

 Berrien County Legal Services Bureau, Inc.